holdenwjy/holdenwjy.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in the **Department of Environmental Engineering**, **Georgia Institute of Technology**, GA, USA, working with [Dr. Ching-Hua Huang](https://ce.gatech.edu/directory/person/ching-hua-huang).
+I am a Ph.D. candidate in **Department of Environmental Engineering**, **Georgia Institute of Technology**, GA, USA, working with [Dr. Ching-Hua Huang](https://ce.gatech.edu/directory/person/ching-hua-huang).
+My research has covered innovative instrumental analysis (e.g., microfluidic mixer coupled X-ray spectroscopy), bacteria and virus inactivation, bioenergy,  and advanced oxidation.

 <!---
 At the core of my research in XXX, I strive to YYY.
 The ultimate aim of my research is to promote ZZZ, through AAA.